 Ramayana (The Way of Rama) is the most ancient Sanskrit epic poem.
 It is estimated to have been composed by the sage and former highway robber Valmiki about 500 BC. it has helped in forming a uniform enough structure of pan-Indian ideals and half-norms to live up to.
 A new translation is by Linda Egenes and Kumuda Reddy, The Ramayana: A Retelling of Valmiki's Ancient Epic - Complete and Comprehensive (2016).
 A more voluminous version is Hari Prasad Shastri's translation, The Ramayana of Valmiki in three volumes.

 The Concise Yoga Vasistha, translated by Venkatesananda, is a much abridged translation of the original, which is said to present the inner aspects of Ramayana, Rama's way.
 The translation is clear, without sacrificing philosophical depth.
 The Yoga Vasistha, a book of extracts translated by the same author, is good too.

 The Mahabharata is the largest old poem we know of; it consists of 110,000 couplets, and contains the Bhagavad Gita and material with many other interspersed philosophical and religious outlooks.
 Its codes for living and speculative philosophy are Aryan.
 The Mahabharata by Kamala Subramaniam is a nice retelling; it is a highly readable, condensed version focuses on the activity, not much on the sermonising.
 And the many-volumed Mahabharata translated by K. M. Ganguli is a complete translation.
-Johannes Adrianus Bernardus van Buitenen managed to translate parts of it before he passed away.
+Johannes Adrianus Bernardus van Buitenen translated parts of it before he passed away.

 There is well over a dozen Puranas handed down from centiries past.